maplibre/maplibre.github.io/content/news/2024-09-02-maplibre-newsletter-august-2024/index.md

 - MapLibre Native, September 11th, 2024, 7 to 8 PM CEST
 - MapLibre GL JS, September 11th, 2024, 8 to 9 PM CEST

-You find the zoom links for these meetings in the MapLibre Slack channel.
+You can find the zoom links for these meetings in the MapLibre Slack channel.
 Get an automated invite to join the Slack channel now at https://slack.openstreetmap.us/.

 There are also some in-person events coming up where you can meet with MapLibre community members: